mikepsinn/positron/docs/example-agents/coordinator-agents.md

    - Use GitHub’s reporting features to track progress and outcomes
    - Encourage users to provide feedback directly within the GitHub platform

+## Links

+- [Catabot](https://www.catalist.network/catabot) is a cataloging bot that sits in your group's chat channels and aggregates and catalogs links for you to find them later.